 Our product testers were tasked with testing multiple fitness apps and rating them on a scale of 1 to 5 stars in 14 different categories.
 Our in-depth methodology covered categories ranging from overall value and ease of use to workout variety and equipment demands.

-Not all categories were applicable to every app we tested, but overall most apps were judged in 10 different categories.
+Not all categories applied to every app we tested, but overall most apps were judged in 10 different categories.
 For example, a running app won’t offer much variety or need equipment.

 RELATED: Half-Marathon Training Plan